Exanis/dataset-manager/README.md

 I create this tool mainly for my own usage to make some testing easier.
 While I'll gladly read any request or suggestion, I can offer no guarantee that it will fit to your needs at all.
 The easiest way to check is probably to try it...

+## Dataset localization

+Some data in your dataset may look better if they are localized.
+You can do that by settings the `LANGUAGE_CODE` environment variable to whatever you want: fr_FR, it_IT...
+The default value is en_US.
+This settings apply to:
+- Person field

 ## Database

 Dataset manager is designed to be launched as a docker container (but you can also launch it as a local server).
 While it